qctrl/open-controls/.github/README.md

 Q-CTRL Open Controls can be installed through `pip` or from source.
 We recommend the `pip` distribution to get the most recent stable release.
-If you want the latest features then install from source.
+If you want the latest features, then install from source.

 ### Requirements